 2. Identify the artifact(s) (i.e. student work) that you used to assess the PLO.
-[Papers, presentations, portfolios, test items, specific assignments, capstone work]
+[Papers, presentations, portfolios, test items, specific assignments, capstone

-We collected the final paper written by every entering English major completing ENLT 140 ("English Inquiry"), the "gateway course" to the major.
+Rubrics-The department chair developed the following rubrics for evaluating the papers:1) Read literary texts with attention paid to genre and thematic focus: a. appropriate genre listed; b. thematic focus identified; c. genre or thematic focus informs the argum-We collected the final paper written by every entering English major completing ENLT 140 ("English Inquiry"), the "gateway course" to the major.
 The total number of papers was 12.

-3. Identify the tools (e.g. rubrics, surveys, performance on standardized test questions) used to assess the artifact(s) (i.e. student work).
+3. Identify the tools (e.g. rubrics, surveys, performance on standardized test questions) used to assess the artifact(s) (i.e. student work

-The department chair developed the following rubrics for evaluating the papers:

-1) Read literary texts with attention paid to genre and thematic focus: a. appropriate genre listed; b. thematic focus identified; c. genre or thematic focus informs the argument.
+Rubrics-The department chair developed the following rubrics for evaluating the papers:1) Read literary texts with attention paid to genre and thematic focus: a. appropriate genre listed; b. thematic focus identified; c. genre or thematic focus informs the argum